Fellowship-of-the-Link/old-TfT-test1/project/Use.md

 *version control*:

-* this is version 1
+* this is version 0
-* required for next version: confirm architecture, rewrite into multiple files under 'Project'
+* required for next version: comments from project team, check against working v1 site
 ---
 # How to use this site
 **This site presents the collective knowledge of NN?? [[People]] about the thinking tools they use.**